 ReaFIR is a EQ and dynamics plug-in that includes an FFT spectrum analysis window.
 Amongst other things it can be used as a precision EQ, a gate, a fast attack/release precision compressor, a noise reduction tool.

-Obviously it is that last thing we’re interested in.
-In the video above, I walk you through how to use ReaFIR to reduce the hiss noise that happened when I recorded a short voice over.
-BTW, this video is and excerpt from our new (to be released on May 1st, 2012) recording tutorial course, The Newbies Guide To Audio Recording Awesomeness – Part 2.
+Obviously it is that last thing we're interested in.
+In the video below, I walk you through how to use ReaFIR to reduce the hiss noise that happened when I recorded a short voice over.
+BTW, this video was recorded several years ago (why it says from the "upcoming" course).
+That course, The Newbies Guide To Audio Recording Awesomeness - Part 2, has now been around since 2012 and had been updated may times since.

 So see it in action in the video above.
 But here is is a written summary of how it works.
 Once you have recorded some audio onto a track, click the FX button in the track control panel.
 Then select VST: ReaFIR from the Cockos collection of FX plug-ins.